wavefrontHQ/docs/pages/doc/ts_limit.md

 ### Time-Series Filtering Function

-The `limit()` function specifies the maximum number of time series that need to be returned by the `tsExpression` using the `numberOfTimeSeries`.
+The `limit()` function specifies the maximum number of time series that are returned by the `tsExpression` using the `numberOfTimeSeries`.
 For example, the following query limits the results of the `tsExpression` to at most 10 time series:

 ```limit(10, ts(~sample.mem.used.percentage))```